 4.5 / 5

-Domestic Longhair Insurance in New Zealand - What You Need to Know
+Domestic Longhair Cat Insurance in Australia - What You Should Know

 Key Breed Facts

-• Lifespan: Average lifespan of 12 - 18 years, with many living well into their late teens.
-Their genetic diversity often contributes to a robust constitution compared to some pedigree breeds
+• Lifespan: Average lifespan of 12 - 18 years.
+Their genetic diversity often contributes to good overall health and longevity

 Common Health Conditions in Domestic Longhair Cats